Modern Slavery Statement

-Almac’s Corporate Policy on Anti-slavery and human trafficking sets forth our ethics and expectations regarding responsible business conduct.
-The Policy addresses the standards of integrity Almac requires all directors, officers, employees and subsidiaries to follow.
+Almac’s Corporate Policy on Anti-Slavery and Human Trafficking sets out our expectations regarding responsible business conduct and the standards of integrity that Almac requires all directors, officers, employees and subsidiaries to follow.

-We expect that our contractors, suppliers, sub-contractors, distributors or business partners supplying either goods or services conform to similar behaviours.

-Almac’s Supplier Policy on Anti-slavery and human trafficking addresses our expectations and ethicality of our current and potential contractors, suppliers, sub-contractors, distributors or business partners.
-All Suppliers are required to have read and complied with our policy prior to engaging in business with Almac.
-Almac will not conduct business with a supplier involved in Modern Slavery or Human Trafficking.
+We expect that our contractors, suppliers, sub-contractors, distributors or business partners supplying either goods or services conform to similar behaviors.
+Accordingly, Almac’s Supplier Policy on Anti-Slavery and Human Trafficking addresses our expectations for current and potential contractors, suppliers, sub-contractors, distributors or business partners.
+All suppliers are required to have read and complied with our policy prior to engaging in business with Almac.
+Almac will not conduct business with a supplier involved in modern slavery or human trafficking.

-Prior to engaging in business, all potential contractors, suppliers, sub-contractors, distributors or business partners are required to complete a set of questions relating to Modern Slavery and Human Trafficking and the steps each business has taken to ensure that such activity does not form part of their supply chains.
+Prior to engaging in business, all potential contractors, suppliers, sub-contractors, distributors or business partners are required to complete a set of questions relating to modern slavery and human trafficking and the steps each business has taken to ensure that such activity does not form part of their supply chains.